maheshkothavade/Blog_App/README.md

 Simple Blog application is designed , where list of blogs are available

-User can add blogs,delete blogs and delete the blogs.
+User can add blogs,delete blogs and edit the blogs.